Parks & Recreation

 Whether you’re looking for a lazy day on the lake, a quiet trip down a beautiful river, or a thrilling white water experience, you’ll find it on Carter County’s streams and lakes.

-At the base of Watauga Lake is TVA’s smallest lake, Wilbur, a tiny jewel surrounded by the steep cliffs of the Watauga Gorge.
-No motor boats allowed, making it perfect for kayakers and float fishing.
+At the base of Watauga Lake is TVA’s smallest lake, Wilbur, a tiny jewel surrounded by the steep cliffs of the Watauga Gorge, perfect for kayakers, canoeing and float fishing.
 It’s a winter haven for hundreds of waterfowl.

-The Watauga, Doe and Elk Rivers and Laurel Fork Creek are all famous with kayakers, with everything from gentle Class 1 & II floats on the Watauga below Elizabethton to super-challenging Class IV and V+ rapids and falls on the Watauga and Elk in the high mountains bordering North Carolina.
-If you have the guts and the skill, we have the white water to satisfy your desire.
+The Watauga, Doe and Elk Rivers and Laurel Fork Creek are all famous for their whitewater, with everything from gentle Class I and II floats on the Watauga below Elizabethton to challenging rapids and falls on the Watauga and Elk in the high mountains bordering North Carolina.

 Rafting is offered by several outfitters.
 Choose between a quiet float by beautiful farmland, forests and towering cliffs interspersed with Class I & II rapids – perfect for a family outing – and more-challenging runs in the mountains.